hanishkvc/prgs-docs-spreadsheetkvc/README.md

 cdata_update modified to allow long chain(s) of cells based calcs to be handled in a part by part basis over multiple steps/loops. cdata_update sets error tag on cells which raised exception.

+That bit odd missing recursion errors has been identified, I had a try-except in do_func but not logging into ErrFile, but LogFile.
+So now recrusion error is pushed up the logic chain.

 ## Vasudhaiva Kutumbakam (the World is One Family)